-Electric Dog Flanimate Power Tools (EDAP Tools or just EDAPT) are a collection of plugin commands, panels and optimized keyboard shortcuts for Macromedia / Adobe Flash (now called Adobe Animate as of February 2016) which address some of the most severe deficiencies of the software when used as a character animation environment.
+Electric Dog Flanimate Power Tools (EDAP Tools or just EDAPT) are a collection of plugin commands, custom tools, panels and optimized keyboard shortcuts for Macromedia / Adobe Flash (now called Adobe Animate as of February 2016) which address some of the most severe deficiencies of the software when used as a character animation environment.

 Who can make most out of EDAP Tools?

 EDAP Tools require intermediate to advanced level of Flash knowledge, however beginners and students can also use many of the commands.